Available Psychology Scholarship Opportunities

 Deadline

-Nova Southeastern University College of Psychology is now accepting nominations/applications for the Gilbert H. Berken Endowed Scholarship.
-This scholarship is available to graduate psychology students currently matriculated in any College of Psychology program who demonstrate significant financial need as determined by the Office of Enrollment and Student Services at Nova Southeastern University.
+Nova Southeastern University’s College of Psychology is now accepting nominations/applications for the Gilbert H. Berken Endowed Scholarship.
+This scholarship is available to graduate psychology students currently matriculated in any College of Psychology program who demonstrate significant financial need as determined by the Free Application for Federal Student Aid (FAFSA).

 Students in good standing are eligible for nomination by a College of Psychology administrator or faculty member.
-Students may make application independently.
+Students may apply independently.
 The dollar amount of scholarship varies and is payable in the form of a tuition waiver.

 Background